eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 location.
 To discover the capabilities of a given module, or what a module can do, simple inspect the provided Makefile.
 It is up to the developer of a module to provide interesting or relevant targets for the project or module.
-At minimum 'make build', 'make test' and 'make clean' should be provided by a module.
+At minimum 'make build', 'make test', and 'make clean' should be provided by a module.
 Review the [modules](#modules) section for more detail on what constitutes a module.